The secret to this vegan quiche is the perfect sweet potato crust, and the cheesy, earthy tofu filling with juicy cherry tomatoes and roasted peppers.

 - While crust is baking, coat a baking sheet with aluminum foil.
-Arrange tomatoes and whole bell peppers, drizzle with 2 Tbsp olive oil and a healthy pinch each salt and pepper and toss to coat.
+Arrange tomatoes and whole bell peppers, drizzle with 2 tablespoon olive oil and a healthy pinch each salt and pepper and toss to coat.
 Place in the 450 degree oven with the crust.
 Continue baking after crust is done, turning bell peppers over to ensure all sides darken evenly.
 The crust is ready when the tomatoes have burst in parts and the bell peppers have blackened fairly evenly - about 30 minutes in total.
 Place bell peppers into a ziploc bag, seal and allow to sweat for about 10-15 minutes.
 Peel peppers and cut them into strips. (these two stages can be done in advance).

 - To prepare quiche filling, add drained tofu to a food processor with nutritional yeast, hummus, garlic cloves, cumin, sea salt and pepper and optional red pepper flakes.
 Process until smooth.